Docker 101

 docker exec -it dietela-backend_db_1 bash

-After we get in into the container, we can access the PostgreSQL server by typing psql -U postgres -d dietela_backend
+After we get in into the container, we can access the PostgreSQL server by typing psql -U postgres -d dietela_backend, as usual.

 And voila!
 We can see our PostgreSQL server for our project database there!